What is the Penalty for Being Held in Contempt of Court?

 Indirect contempt involves failure to comply with a court order.
 When a legal order demands that you perform or refrain from certain actions, and you violate that order, you are in indirect contempt of court.
 In failing to obey a legal order, you have broken the law, and can be jailed until you return to compliance.

 Many cases of indirect contempt arise from violations of restraining orders.
 Perhaps the most common cause is failure to abide by a divorce agreement.
 If you don’t pay alimony and child support as ordered by the court, or if you don’t abide by the custody agreement, you could be found in contempt of court.

 What to Do if You’re Facing Contempt of Court Charges

 Contempt of court charges can be very difficult for you to deal with alone.
-If you’re facing these charges, you need the services of the best criminal lawyer Philadelphia has to offer.
-Philadelphia criminal defense attorney firm Brennan Law Offices offers the services you need to deal with contempt of court charges.
+If you’re facing these charges, you need the services of our criminal lawyers.
+The Philadelphia criminal defense attorney firm, Brennan Law Offices offers the services you need to deal with contempt of court charges.